 Selecting your retail cash drawer will be the easiest part of the process.
 These are typically all reliable and functional.
 The most important thing is to be sure that it only unlocks with the proper commands and can’t easily be broken into.

 The barcode was one of the most important retail inventions of the past century.
 It’s been so good that it has only slightly evolved since its inception.
 For most shops, each product is labeled and cataloged by its barcode.
 On the front end of retail operations, this makes the checkout process quick and easy.
 A barcode scanner simply reads the barcode and the product is recorded in the point of sale.
 The scanner also ensures more accuracy.
 Numbers are never punched in incorrectly or missed entirely.

 Additionally, point of sale scanners are useful for inventory.
 Scanning all product inventory into a database is much more efficient than hard counts.
 And again, more accurate.

 How Much Does POS Hardware Cost Small Businesses?

 This is a tough question to answer because it can vary so greatly based on a business owner’s needs.
 The budget for POS hardware is obviously going to be a lot greater for a liquor store chain with 25 locations and 6 terminals per store than a boutique shop that needs a single tablet.

-As you might imagine, tablets or mPOS systems are much more inexpensive.
-Most tablets will cost a few hundred dollars and provide high functioning systems.
+As you might imagine, point of sale tablets or mPOS systems are much more inexpensive.
+Most tablets will cost a few hundred dollars and provide high-functioning systems.
 Your POS software must integrate with whatever tablet you choose.